-- salad made with spinach (non-heme iron) and strawberries or peppers (vitamin C); and
+- Salad made with spinach (non-heme iron) and strawberries or peppers (vitamin C)

 - Lentils (non-heme iron), broccoli and red peppers (vitamin C) in tomato sauce

 Cook with cast-iron or stainless steel cookware to increase the amount of non-heme iron in foods.

-Drink black tea, herbal tea or coffee 1 hour after meals, rather than with your meal.
+Do not drink black tea, herbal tea or coffee with your meal.
+Wait 1 hour after eating.
 These beverages can reduce the amount of non-heme iron absorbed from foods.

 Do I need an iron supplement?